| | |

 damnation, and to be numbered in the flock of Thine elect.
 Through Christ Our

-This oblation therefore, of our service, and that of Thy
+Lord.
+R. Amen.The one consecrated says: This oblation therefore, of our service, and that of Thy

 whole family which we offer Thee, also for me Thy servant, whom Thou hast